Why Wargaming is disrupting World of Warships with submarines and revamped aircraft carriers

 GamesBeat: When you’re testing and getting that feedback, what proved most helpful for both submarines and carriers?
 What did the players have to say that helped you?

 Nikolaev: We’re only just starting.
 The test sessions for carriers only started yesterday.
 For submarines we haven’t gotten started yet.
-But as far as feedback from the existing player base, the reason why carriers were excluded from clan battles, from an entire mode — we were asked by top clans to exclude carriers, because it had become a very one-dimensional game.
+But as far as feedback from the existing player base, the reason why carriers were excluded from clan battles, from an entire mode — we were asked by [some of the] top clans to exclude carriers, because it had become a very one-dimensional game.
 It was just a game about carriers, not a game about the entire team.
 The team whose carrier survives wins, and the clans were complaining about it.

 GamesBeat: Did you ever wish that, if World of Warplanes were still around, that could be your solution for carriers?
 You could have user-controlled airplanes as a balancing element.

 Nikolaev: World of Warplanes was primarily a game about dogfights, though, fighters fighting each other.
 We’ve decided that after we rework carriers, we won’t have much dogfighting.

+[Wargaming added this clarification: These sentences are both missing the word ‘initially’ and are thus too final in their statement.
+After we’ve made sure that the core air-to-ship combat is good enough, polished and accepted by our community, we will revisit the question of fighters and their implementation.]

 It’ll be focused on aircraft versus ships, rather than aircraft versus aircraft.
 We’ll still have AI-controlled fighters that can be summoned as an ability — if you control a carrier, you can summon fighters to delay or destroy enemy aircraft.
 But it’ll all be AI-controlled.
 We want to simplify that mechanic, because our game should be primarily about naval action — ships versus ships or ships versus airplanes.

 We have a lot of effort going into the rework of both airplanes and anti-aircraft gameplay.
 Right now those elements are very simple.
 You just set a priority target for your anti-aircraft guns and they shoot automatically.
 What we want to change about AA guns is adding an element of skill to it.
 We don’t want to make it very complex, but we want to change from a prioritization of targets to a prioritization of directions — fore, aft, starboard, port.